 The program has been designed to incorporate state standards in: agriculture, mathematics, physical education, social studies, history, economics, geography, science and many more.

-Please see the full agenda HERE, along with a few frequently asked questions.
+Please see the full tentative agenda HERE, along with a few frequently asked questions.

 Unfortunately, in the case of inclement weather, we do not have make-up dates.
 If we are forced to cancel your day, we cannot move your day.
 Hopefully this will not happen.